anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar SHALL verify the signature of the pledge voucher status and validate that it belongs to an accepted device in his domain based on the contained "serial-number" in the IDevID certificate referenced in the header of the voucher status.

-According to {{RFC8995}} section 5.7, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes as defined by the HTTP standard.
+According to {{RFC8995}} Section 5.7, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes as defined by the HTTP standard.
 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.
 Within the server logs the server SHOULD capture this telemetry information.

-The registrar SHOULD proceed with collecting and logging status information by requesting the MASA audit-log from the MASA service as described in section 5.8 of {{RFC8995}}.
+The registrar SHOULD proceed with collecting and logging status information by requesting the MASA audit-log from the MASA service as described in Section 5.8 of {{RFC8995}}.

 The registrar-agent MUST provide the pledge's enroll status to the registrar.
 The status indicates the pledge could process the enroll-response (certificate) and holds the corresponding private key.